-- Code planning: code spends much of its development time in an incomplete state, with holes that will be filled in later. - Code refactoring: experiences evolve over time, and it easy for changes to break previouslyheld invariants. - Defect detection: code has errors, and detecting these at runtime (for example by crash telemetry) can be expensive and recovery can be time-consuming.
+- Code planning: code spends much of its time in an incomplete state, with holes that will be filled in later. - Code refactoring: code evolves over time, and it is easy for changes to break previously-held invariants. - Defect detection: code has errors, and detecting these at runtime (for example by crash telemetry) can be expensive and recovery can be time-consuming.

-Detecting defects ahead-of-time is a traditional goal of type systems, resulting in an array of techniques for establishing safety results, surveyed for example in [8].
+Detecting defects ahead-of-time is a traditional goal of type systems, resulting in an array of techniques for establishing safety results, surveyed for example in [13].
 Supporting code planning and refactoring are some of the goals of type-driven development [1] under the slogan "type, define, refine".
-For example, a common use of type-driven development is to rename a property, which is achieved by changing the name in one place, and then fixing the resulting type errors-once the type system stops reporting errors, the refactoring is complete.
+A common use of type-driven development is renaming a property, which is achieved by changing the name in one place, and then fixing the resulting type errors-once the type system stops reporting errors, the refactoring is complete.